North Hunt and Fish Club

 Producing Your Own Crops in Canada: A Guide to Food Security Gardening

-Home Blog
+Home Tips

-Recently, there has been a significant focus on the importance of food security, especially considering global challenges such as the COVID-19 pandemic, economic uncertainty, and climate change.
+Recently, there has been a significant focus on the importance of food security home gardening, especially considering global challenges such as the COVID-19 pandemic, economic uncertainty, and climate change.
 Developing their crops has transformed from a hobby to a vital strategy to ensure Canadians have access to nutritious, fresh food.
 This article examines the advantages of home gardening for Canadian food security, provides helpful starting advice, and discusses the special possibilities and problems brought about by the country’s environment.

-Comprehending Food Security
+Comprehending Food Security – Through Gardening at home

 Food security is having consistent access to an adequate supply of reasonably priced, nutrient-dense food.
 Millions of households in Canada, especially those with low incomes, experience food insecurity.

-Benefits of Home Gardening
+Benefits of Gardening at home

 1. Cost Savings: